Data-assimilated model-informed reinforcement learning: Results

 \subsubsection{Control-aware Echo State Network}

-We now focus on the data-driven modelling approach, i.e, the control-aware ESN detailed in \S~\ref{sec:model_esn}.
+We now focus on the data-driven modelling approach, i.e., the control-aware ESN detailed in \S~\ref{sec:model_esn}.
 The ESN is trained offline with a reservoir size of $n_h = 1000$ using full-state data.
 We generate 50 training simulations of length 1,500 time steps with different initial conditions and random actuations.
 The dataset is split into 80\% for training, 10\% for validation, and 10\% for testing.
 On the test set, the ESN achieves a mean relative error of approximately 3\% over short trajectories of one Lyapunov time, indicating strong short-term predictive skill.
 Details on the training procedure and hyperparameter selection are provided in App.~\ref{app:training}.

 Figure~\ref{fig:mb_esn_prediction} demonstrates the ESN’s forecasting capabilities in closed-loop with the KS equation under various control scenarios.
 The reconstruction error is smallest with random actuations because the control-aware ESN is trained on this regime (Fig.~\ref{fig:mb_esn_prediction}a).
 As the actor learns to control the environment, the control-aware ESN is exposed to increasingly unfamiliar regimes, particularly as the learned policy stabilizes the flow.
 The reconstruction error remains small during the first $k=500$ for the controlled system with policies learned at different stages of the learning process (Fig.~\ref{fig:mb_esn_prediction}b-d) as well as with the optimal control policy (Fig.~\ref{fig:mb_esn_prediction}e).
 This validates the control-aware architecture proposed for the echo state network.
 The ESN’s prediction horizon decreases as the controller drives the system towards the unstable zero solution, where the dynamics have not been seen by the ESN.
 In our DA-MIRL framework, we overcome this limitation in the analysis step without explicitly retraining the ESN.
-In an experimental setting, this corresponds to training a cheap surrogate model offline based on experimental or high-fidelity simulation data, which is deployed for online training with real-time observations without retraining.
+In an experimental setting, this corresponds to training a cheap surrogate model offline based on experimental or high-fidelity simulation data, which is deployed for online reinforcement learning with real-time observations without retraining.
+Integration of online learning methods for the ESN~\citep[e.g.,][]{novoa2025OnlineModelLearning} to improve its forecasting capability in unseen regimes is scope for future work.